 Thickening a soup by using cream or yogurt is an excellent way of thickening a soup in just a few minutes!
-For a general health-conscious choice choose a plain yogurt or if on the keto diet choose a heavy cream, and simply stir into a soup whilst it's on simmer to thicken it.
+For a general health-conscious choice choose plain yogurt or if on the keto diet choose a heavy cream, and simply stir into a soup whilst it's on simmer to thicken it.

 For those following a keto diet, full-fat cream is a keto-friendly way to add fat into soups and stew to help put your body into a state of ketosis.
 For example, a keto-safe way to add cream to thicken soup is by using sour cream.
 Vegan and plant-based creams can also be used to thicken soups.

-When adding any cream or yogurt to soup you will need to stir it in thoroughly on medium heat to ensure it does not separate.
-If it does separate the soup will still taste nice but the texture will be ruined, so do your best to add the cream or yogurt at a medium heat and maintain a velvety creamy texture of your soup.
+When adding any cream or yogurt to the soup you will need to stir it in thoroughly on medium heat to ensure it does not separate.
+If it does separate the soup will still taste nice but the texture will be ruined, so do your best to add the cream or yogurt at medium heat and maintain a velvety creamy texture of your soup.

 Use coconut milk:

 Using coconut milk to thicken your soup will add an extra flavor reminiscent of Asian cuisine and curry sauces with a subtle coconut flavor.
 Cook your soup on a low heat simmer and add coconut milk by gently stirring it in.
-Use as much or as little as you want depending on the desired consistency; the more you use, the thicker and more flavorful your soup will be.
+Use as much or as little as you want to depend on the desired consistency; the more you use, the thicker and more flavorful your soup will be.